 Chapter Two: Review of Related Literature

 Are polytechnic administrators able to offer instructors with the necessary supports to meet the demand for online education?
-Do administrators know what support faculty need either create or deliver a course in the online environment?
+Do administrators know what support faculty need to either create or deliver a course in the online environment?

 Nearly seven million students enrolled in at least one online course during their academic journey in the United States (Seaman, Allen, & Seaman, 2018).
 The number of students taking advantage of online education is increasing; Bart (2011) reported that there were approximately 6.1 million in 2011.
 There was a 60% increase in student enrollment in online courses in Canadian colleges between 2011 and 2015 (Bates, et al., 2017).
 Therefore, it would seem that either more post-secondary institutions are using e-learning or that universities and colleges are offering more courses in an online format or a combination of both (Brinkley-Etzkorn, 2016; Chiasson, et al., 2015; McDonald et al., 2014).
 As distance education continues to grow, more faculty are being tasked with facilitating online education (Allen & Seaman, 2015; Chiasson et al., 2015; Telmesani, 2010; Walters, Grover, Turner, & Alexander, 2017).
 Many educators are expected to convert an existing course from face-to-face to delivery into an e-learning or blended-learning platform (Brinkley-Etzkorn, 2016; Chiasson et al., 2015; El Turk & Cherney, 2016; Golden, 2016; Kebritchi, Lipschuetz, & Santiague, 2017; Kyei-Blankson & Keengwe, 2011).
 Although, Kebritchi et al. (2017) argue that “content cannot simply be copied from a face-to-face to an online setting” (p.11).
 Adapting traditional face-to-face courses to online is not easily done without sound pedagogical considerations (Choi & Park, 2006).